ZakaHaceCosas/FuckingNode/TASKS.md

 ## Known issues

-- None for now :smile:
+- Scheduled tasks don't work for whatever reason.
+It's Deno.cron() and not us, so there isn't a "fix" for this.